- Home

 - Avoid drinking fluids at mealtimes, which can fill you up too quickly.

-- Eat fresh salads or cold foods if hot food smells make you feel sick.
-Avoid fatty or sugary foods if these make you feel sick.
+- Eat salads or cold foods if hot food smells make you feel sick.
+Avoid fatty or sugary foods if these make you feel nauseous.

 - Add ice-cream or fruit to a drink to increase kilojoules.